From Human Resources

 Dual Housing: When employees are obligated to pay two mortgages simultaneously on two homes they own, one at the old location and one at the new location.

-Home: Shall mean real estate: (i) which is owned and used by an employee as a principal year round one or two family residence, including condominiums but excluding cooperative housing and mobile homes; (ii) which contains acreage within the norm and zoning limits for the locale or neighborhood, not to exceed five acres; (iii) with respect to which insurance is available at standard rates for normal hazards of fire and extended coverage; (iv) in which the employee has marketable title; and (v) with respect to which mortgage financing is available at standard rates.
+Home: Shall mean real estate: (i) which is owned and used by an employee as a principal year round one or two family residence, including condominiums but excluding cooperative housing and mobile homes; (ii) which contains acreage within the norm and zoning limits for the locale or neighborhood, but not to exceed five acres; (iii) with respect to which insurance is available at standard rates for normal hazards of fire and extended coverage; (iv) in which the employee has marketable title; and (v) with respect to which mortgage financing is available at standard rates.

 Internal Revenue Service (IRS) 50-Mile Rule: The distance between an employee’s former residence and the new work location must be at least 50 miles farther than the distance between the employee’s former residence and old work location.
 The distance between an employee’s residence and work location is the shortest of the more commonly traveled routes between them.